Holonomy reductions of Cartan geometries and curved orbit decompositions: Introduction

 To obtain more detailed information on the geometric structure of the curved orbits it is necessary to study the relation between the curvature of the induced Cartan subgeometry and the curvature of the original Cartan geometry.
 This is illustrated by several examples.

 Specialising to parabolic geometries there is a strong connection between holonomy reductions, in the sense we treat here, and solutions to invariant overdetermined linear partial differential equations.
 This is one of the key motivations for our work.
 Parabolic geometries are canonically equipped with such equations; they arise as the equations of the first operator in certain invariant differential sequences known as Bernstein-Gelfand-Gelfand (BGG) sequences \cite{BGG-2001,BGG-Calderbank-Diemer}.
-These sequences have strong links to symmetry and representation theory; on the model they resolve finite dimension representations and in the curved setting one such sequence controls deformation of structure and is connected with the existence of infinitesmal automorphisms \cite{cap-infinitaut}.
+These sequences have strong links to symmetry and representation theory; on the model they resolve finite dimension representations and in the curved setting one such sequence controls deformation of structure and is connected with the existence of infinitesimal automorphisms \cite{cap-infinitaut}.
 As we shall explain, certain special solutions of these ``first BGG'' equations are exactly equivalent to holonomy reductions in our sense.
 Thus our results may be recast as describing the geometric implications of the existence of such {\em normal solutions}.
+(The term normal solution was coined in \cite{leitner-normal} in connection with case of conformal Killing operator on differential forms.)
 For example we can show that the zero locus of such a solution cannot have worse singularities on curved geometries than the zero loci of solutions on the homogeneous model.
 In fact related much finer data is available.
-This vastly generalises the known results on the possible form of zero sets for twistor spinors and Einstein rescalings, cf. e.g. \cite{friedrich-conformalrelation,baum-friedrich-twistors,habermann-twizero, kuehnel-rademacher-twizero, gover-aes}.
+This vastly generalises the known results on the possible form of zero sets for twistor spinors and Einstein rescalings, cf. e.g. \cite{friedrich-conformalrelation,baum-friedrich-twistors,habermann-twizero, kuehnel-rademacher-twizero, leitner-twistor,gover-aes}.